Rob Roth: Education and career

-In 2018, Roth premiered the theater piece Soundstage, featuring actor Rebecca Hall.
-He also directed the music video Doom or Destiny by Blondie featuring Joan Jett which appeared on several "Best of 2017" lists as well as performing in Atlas Obscura's site specific Into the Veil event at Green-Wood Cemetery.
-In 2016, Roth presented his site specific sound installation Night Paving: The Aural History of Jackie 60 and Mother on NYC's Highline.
-Most recently, Roth was creative director on Debbie Harry's memoir Face It as well as directing the short film "Blondie: Vivir En La Habana" which had its North American premiere at the 20th Anniversary of Tribeca Film Festival.
+In 2018, Roth premiered the theater piece Soundstage, featuring actress Rebecca Hall.
+He also directed the music video Doom or Destiny by Blondie featuring Joan Jett which appeared on several "Best of 2017" lists as well as performing in Atlas Obscura's site-specific Into the Veil event at Green-Wood Cemetery in Brooklyn.

+In 2016, Roth presented his site-specific sound installation Night Paving: The Aural History of Jackie 60 and Mother on New York City's High Line.

+Roth was the creative director on Debbie Harry's memoir Face It as well as directing the short film Blondie: Vivir En La Habana which had its North American premiere at the 2021 Tribeca Film Festival.